-- Summer Programs.
-Summer Programs are twelve-day programs organized by school coordinators with school peer leaders’ participation.
+- Summer Programs: These are twelve-day programs organized by school coordinators with school peer leaders’ participation.
 These programs combine English learning and cultural activities specially designed for a group of approximately 30 Chinese students with 2 teachers.
-During the days, the Chinese students attend pre-planned learning and cultural activities, and in the evenings and weekends they spend quality time with host families.
-The U.S schools may recruit American students to be a part of the summer camp.
+During the day, the Chinese students attend pre-planned learning and cultural activities, and in the evenings and on weekends they spend quality time with their host families.
+The US schools may recruit American students to be a part of the summer camp.
 Some schools have had success encouraging American student participation by granting community service/elective credit for their summer cultural learning experience.
-Participating schools receive a grant of $21,000 for a two-week program (approximately $350 per Chinese student per week).
+Participating schools receive a grant to support this program.